perforce/helix-authentication-service/docs/Windows.md

 }
 ```

-**Note:** The 1.0.0-beta.5 version of `node-windows` seems to send all logging to the _Application_ category in the event viewer, despite the value of the `eventLog` setting above.
+**Note:** Certain versions of `node-windows` seem to send all logging to the _Application_ category in the event viewer, despite the value of the `eventLog` setting above.

 ## Removal